- Back acne is a common skin condition resulting from buildup of dead skin cells, oil and bacteria on the skin.

 Back masks

 Masks can supplement your daily skin care routine to combat acne.
-You can simply apply a rinse-off product you already use, such as a salicylic acid cleanser, to your skin and wait 10-15 minutes before rinsing it off, so the active ingredients have more time to penetrate your skin.
+You can simply apply a rinse-off product you already use to your skin, such as a salicylic acid cleanser, and wait 10–15 minutes before rinsing it off.
+This way, the active ingredients have more time to penetrate your skin.

 A bentonite clay mask used once or twice a week can draw out impurities and excess oil in your skin to clear up breakouts.